-- I2C interface supporting both Master and Slave operation. - I2C Slave mode supports 7 and 10-bit address. - I2C Master mode supports 7 and 10-bit address. - I2C port allows bidirectional transfers between master and slaves. - Serial clock synchronization for I2C port can be used as a handshake mechanism to suspend and resume serial transfer (SCLREL control). - I2C supports multi-master operation; detects bus collision and will arbitrate accordingly.
+- I2C interface supporting both Master and Slave operation - I2C Slave mode supports 7- and 10-bit addresses - I2C Master mode supports 7- and 10-bit addresses - I2C port allows bidirectional transfers between master and slaves - Serial clock synchronization for I2C port can be used as a handshake mechanism to suspend and resume serial transfer (SCLREL control) - I2C supports Multi-Master operation; detects bus collision and will arbitrate accordingly

-17.1 Operating Function Description
+16.1 Operating Function Description

-The hardware fully implements all the master and slave functions of the I^2C Standard and Fast mode specifications, as well as 7 and 10-bit addressing.
+The hardware fully implements all the master and slave functions of the I2C Standard and Fast mode specifications, as well as 7- and 10-bit addressing.

-Thus, the l^2C module can operate either as a slave or a master on an l^2C bus.
+Thus, the I^2C module can operate either as a slave or a master on an I^2C bus.

-17.1.1 VARIOUS I2C MODES
+16.1.1 VARIOUS I2C MODES